 To sign off

 SEO is an important digital marketing strategy and it should not be left to chance.
-With These tips you can be sure that you have done all that is needed to give your eCommerce site the visibility boost it needs online.
+With these SEO tips you can be sure that you have done all that is needed to give your eCommerce website the visibility boost it needs online.
 This way, you will witness a surge in visitor traffic and hence better revenue generation capabilities for your eCommerce website.

 Being a senior business associate, Peter Davidson strives to help different brands and startups to make effective business decisions and plan effective business strategies.
 With years of rich domain expertise, he loves to share his views on the latest technologies and applications through his well-researched content pieces.
 Follow him on Twitter.